-Here are are basics of mechanical engineering for interview which every engineer must know.
+Here are basics of mechanical engineering for interview which every engineer must know

 Are you a mechanical engineer?
 Do you know the basics of mechanical engineering for interview?
 Here are some of the mechanical engineering basics, every mechanical engineer must know and another reason to learn this is to show off your skills to the company.

 Being a mechanical engineer, I want to show you some basics of mechanical engineering for Interview skills which one must have to sustain in a mechanical industry.
 I have experience in production, quality & product design so here, I will project some basic knowledge & videos about mechanical engineering.
 Engineering content is widely available on the internet, but it is scattered so my site is mainly a collection of all those hot topics, which you & I keep searching all the time.

 Links to the topics about mechanical engineering are provided below and a link is added to American Society of Mechanical Engineers (ASME) so try to understand what is ASME.

 Before we begin with “Basics of mechanical engineering for interview“, let us understand what is mechanical engineering.
 To know about mechanical engineering have a look at this YouTube video from channel The IMechE team.